9 Basic GIT Commands Tutorial for Beginners | Learn to Master

-- create new branch on remote repo and
+- create a new branch on the remote repo and

 - pushes all the committed changes to the remote repo.

 Instead of mentioning the remote repo URL, you can also write “origin”.
-Keyword “origin” is nothing but the canonical name for remote repo URL.
+The keyword “origin” is nothing but the canonical name for the remote repo URL.

 Learn Git Commands from Basic to Advance

 Congratulations!
 You are not a noob.